COVID-19: Impacts on speech pathologists

 What happens to my registration already paid?

-Full refunds will be paid for all delegate registrations.
-Fees will not be transferred to 2021, with all refunds to be returned in the near future.
+Full refunds will be paid for all delegate registrations as fees will not be transferred to 2021.
+Due to the large number of refunds to be processed, our finance department has advised it could be the end of April 2020 before you see the credit back in to your account.
+All refunds will be credited back against the Visa or MasterCard used to make the registration payment.
 Unfortunately, the Association cannot control any decisions regarding costs for travel and accommodation, however we have already liaised with Ozaccom, and members are advised to contact them directly to discuss receiving a refund.
 For all enquiries, members can email Ozaccom+ or telephone them on 1800 814 611 (Australian Toll Free) or +61 7 3854 1611.

 What will happen in regards to sponsors and exhibitors?